multitudes/.dotfiles/README.md

 ln -s ~/.dotfiles/bash/.bashrc ~/.bashrc
 ```

+IMPORTANT: The script assumes you put the .dotfiles folder in your home directory.
+This is also for compatibility with different systems.

+## zsh

+## Bash

+## git

 ## Neovim
 Neovim, which uses Lua for configuration, looks for its configuration files in several places, one of which is the `~/.config/nvim/` directory.
 By creating a symbolic link from your actual configuration files (which could be in your `.dotfiles` directory or elsewhere) to `~/.config/nvim/`, you're telling Neovim to treat the linked files as its configuration.